Han Choi

 Han Choi (born May 20, 1989) is a Malawian swimmer, who specialized in sprint freestyle events.
 Choi became one of the first Malawian swimmers to compete at the 2004 Summer Olympics in Athens.

+Life

 She qualified for the women's 50 m freestyle, by receiving a Universality place from FINA in an entry time of 32.33.
 She challenged six other swimmers in heat two, including 14-year-olds Sameera Al-Bitar of Bahrain and Christal Clashing of Antigua and Barbuda.
 She posted a lifetime best of 31.62 to earn a fourth spot by 0.62 of a second behind joint winners Al-Bitar and Ghazal El Jobeili of Lebanon.
 Choi failed to advance into the semifinals, as she placed sixty-ninth overall on the last day of preliminaries.